gohugoio/hugo/content/showcase/flesland-flis/index.md

 ---

-# A suitable title for this article.
 title: Flesland Flis AS

-# Set this to the current date.
-date: 2018-04-04
+date: 2018-04-24

-description: "Business Page for Flesland Flis - A Tilers in Bergen, Norway"
+description: "showcase: Business Page for a tile shop in Bergen, Norway"

-# The URL to the site on the internet.
 siteURL: https://www.fleslandflis.no

-# Link to the site's Hugo source code if public and you can/want to share.
-# Remove or leave blank if not needed/wanted.
-siteSource:

-# Add credit to the article author.
-Leave blank or remove if not needed/wanted.
 byline: "[Sindre Gusdal](http://www.absoluttweb.no), Absoluttweb AS"

 ---

-For **Flesland Flis** I use a combination of Hugo, Forestry.io and Netlify.
+For **Flesland Flis** I use a combination of **Hugo, Forestry.io and Netlify**.
 Static Site Generators and Hugo has been on my radar for a long time, and with all the nice features released in Hugo the last years, it's now my preferred solution for new clients.
 Also a huge thanks to the guys at [Forestry.io](https://forestry.io), for making such a smooth CMS for Hugo.

 The #1 reason why I love Hugo is the logic between content and layout, and of course the speed.
 Compared to solutions like Jekyll, Hugo is just better at all the stuff I value the most - speed, flexibility, theming and more.